 - Community Programming – We provide educational presentations to help raise awareness about the symptoms of depression, available treatments, and specific topics such as risk factors and warning signs for depression and suicide and recognizing depression in youth.

 - CRED – The CDRC’s CRED (Clinical Research Experiences in Depression) Internship Program is committed to educating students to be tomorrow’s leaders in Clinical and Translational Depression Research and Mental Health.
 This internship, designed for High School and Undergraduate Students, provides lectures from CDRC faculty and hands-on experience in different aspects of clinical and translational research.
-Learn more and apply to the CRED Program.

 - TRAIN – TRAIN (Translational Research Activities in Neuropsychiatry) is an NIH-funded (R25MH101078; MH Trivedi, PI) research track residency program.
 TRAIN participants receive protected time to complete clinical translational didactics and research activities.
-Learn more about the TRAIN Program.